mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 connection.binaryType = 'arraybuffer';
 {% endhighlight %}

-The two possible values for `binaryType` are `arraybuffer` and `blob`.
+The two possible values for `binaryType`, of the WebSocket, are `arraybuffer` and `blob`.
 In most cases `arraybuffer` will be the one, which allows faster processing since it can be used with the synchronous API of the `DataView`.
-In case of large pieces of binary data I'd prefer usage of `blob`.
+In case of large pieces of binary data I'd prefer the usage of `blob`.

-So how would we process the following example:
+So how would we process the following example, using `DataView` and `arraybuffer` binary type:

 {% highlight text %}
 2      U16      framebuffer-width